 What should I do if there is a volcanic eruption?

 Follow the instructions of local authorities and evacuate if instructed to do so.
 Stay indoors and wear a mask if ashfall occurs.
-(See Also: Is It Safe To Visit Redwood National Park?
-A Guide To Planning Your Trip)
+(See Also: Is it Safe to Visit Manipur Now?
+The Ultimate Guide)

 Can I still visit Volcanoes National Park?